Discover the learning platform powered by collaborative learning.

 Cons of perpetual LMS licensing:

 Pay-as-you-go LMS pricing models let you pay for what you use when you use it.
-Instead of paying a flat fee or a recurring subscription, you only pay for the specific features or services you need when you need them.
+Instead of paying a flat license fee or a recurring subscription, you only pay for the specific features or services you need when you need them.

 This model has become less popular over recent years because subscription pricing is generally less risky.
 If your organization only plans to do sporadic training, the pay-as-you-go model may work for you.